emilyriederer/website/content/post/team-of-packages/index.md

 <span style="color: blue;">

 In the world of product development, that focus on the *progress* a customer is a critical distinction from the conventional understanding of competition and industry makeup.
-For example, if I ask you who Twitter's competitors are, you might first think of Facebook, Instagram, or TikTok -- other entrants in the category of mobile apps for social networking.
-However, if we think about the jobs that I might "hire" Twitter to do, I might consider "hiring" Twitter to help me pass the time while I wait in a long line or (back in "the olden days") ride my long commute to work.
+For example, if I ask you who Twitter's competitors are, you might first think of Facebook, Instagram, or TikTok -- other entrants in the category of "mobile apps for social networking".
+However, if we think about the jobs that I "hire" Twitter to do, I might "hire" Twitter to help me pass the time while I wait in a long line or (back in "the olden days") ride my long commute to work.
 Through that lens, it not longer matters what industry Twitter is nominally in; this is about me and my needs - not Twitter.
-So, Twitter is "competing" for the position of my travel companion against all sorts of other potential hires like Spotify, podcast apps, books, or even an extra 20 minutes of sleep on the train.
+So, Twitter is "competing" for the position of my travel companion against all sorts of other potential hires like Spotify, podcasts, books, or even an extra 20 minutes nap on the train.

-Bringing this back to packages, open source packages know a *task* we want done (e.g. "fit a Cox proportional hazard model"), but what really sets internal packages apart is that they can use their knowledge of our organization to cater to the kind of *progress* that we truly want to make.
-It's hard for passionate R users to imagine, but no one actually *wants* a package.
-I'd even go as far to say that no one even *wants* data (blasphemy!)
+In relation to R packages, open source packages know a *task* we want done (e.g. "fit a Cox proportional hazard model") which is somewhat like a product category.
+But what really sets internal packages apart is that they can use their knowledge of our organization to cater to the kind of *progress* that we truly want to make.

+It's hard for passionate R users[^3] to imagine, but no one actually *wants* a package.
+I'd even go as far to say that no one even *wants* data (blasphemy!).
 Organizations need *progress* -- they need strategies, fueled by decisions, fueled by answers to questions, and fueled, in turn and in part, by data sets and tools.
+Since internal tools have a better sense of what that key bit of progress is, they can be more focused on helping us get there.

 </span>